AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 ### Upload Files {#upload-files}

 Tests sometimes must upload files to the application being tested.
-In order to keep the deployment of Selenium flexible relative to your tests, it is not possible to directly upload an asset directly to Selenium.
+To keep the deployment of Selenium flexible relative to your tests, it is not possible to directly upload an asset directly to Selenium.
 Instead, uploading a file requires the following steps.

 1. Upload the file at the URL specified by the `UPLOAD_URL` environment variable.
    * The upload must be performed in one POST request with a multipart form.